ashwinvis/phd-thesis/chapter_00_0_swe_toy_model.md

 with all the wavenumbers $p, q < k$ and similarly the range $k' \in [0, k]$ would interact with all wavenumbers $p, q > k$.
-Using this as a starting point, it was shown that one would obtain a constant energy flux $\Pi(k)$ when energy spectra scales as $\mfivethird$ and a constant enstrophy flux
+Using this as a starting point, it was shown that one would obtain a constant energy flux $\Pi(k)$ when energy spectra scales as \kfivethird\ and a constant enstrophy flux
 $Z(k)$ when the energy spectra scales as $k^{-3}$.
 The directions of cascade, i.e. the signs of the fluxes used in scaling the inertial ranges, were then determined using statistical mechanics arguments [see also